Home / packaging / supplies / peanuts

 What are Packing Peanuts?

-Packing peanuts, also known as foam peanuts, foam popcorn, packing peanuts, or packing noodles, are lightweight, irregularly shaped fillers used inside shipping containers to prevent product movement.
+Packing peanuts, also known as foam peanuts, foam popcorn, or packing noodles, are lightweight, irregularly shaped fillers used inside shipping containers to prevent product movement.
 They act through mechanical interlocking and compressive deformation, forming a temporary lattice around the packaged item.
 The geometry increases friction between particles, while trapped air pockets absorb shock loads generated during drops or vibration.
+Historically, these fillers became a packaging staple around the mid-20th century, a timeline that generally aligns with the broader commercialization of expanded polystyrene (EPS) foam manufacturing.

-Most packing peanuts measure between 20 and 50 millimeters in length and weigh less than one gram each, which keeps shipping weight low while maintaining volumetric coverage.
-Their behavior changes under compression: foam-based variants rebound after impact, while starch-based versions partially collapse, converting kinetic energy into structural breakage.
+While dimensions vary by brand and material, standard commercial packing peanuts are generally estimated to measure between 20 and 50 millimeters in length and typically weigh less than one gram each.
+This ultra-low density keeps shipping weight to a minimum while maintaining volumetric coverage.
+Their behavior changes under compression: traditional foam-based variants usually rebound after impact, while starch-based versions tend to partially collapse, converting kinetic energy into structural breakage.

 Historical Development of Packing Peanuts